coderwilson/FFX_TAS_Python/README.md

   - Set `setSeed: False` if you are not running a fixed RNG exe file.
   - Set the correct GameState for your run.
 For a new game, use `GameState: "none"` and `step_counter: 1`.
 Other possible assignments can be found in comments near the top of `main.py`.

-In order for other starting GameStates to work, the saves in `TAS Saves` must be installed correctly.
+In order for other starting GameStates to work, the saves in `tas_saves` must be installed correctly.
 Please ask in the Discord how to do this, as it requires a few steps beyond just copying the files.

 ## Starting a run